The Music Mixing and Mastering course is part of our Music Industry courses range and is available in both London and Liverpool.

 As you delve into the course’s theoretical and practical activities, you will be able to recognise and perform sound and frequency manipulation.
 You’ll explore how these work from the ground up, as you assess recording results and make decisions based on skill and experience rather than guesswork.

-When you complete the Mixing and Mastering Music Industry Course, your workflow will be faster and sharper, thanks to valuable time spent in the classroom and ICMP’s high-tech studio.
+When you complete this Mixing and Mastering course, your workflow will be faster and sharper, thanks to valuable time spent in our dedicated Mixing and Mastering studio and Workstation based Tech Lab.
 You’ll feel empowered to finalise projects, confidently achieving the exact sound you want every time.

 Physics of Sound